MarkWattsBoomi/FlowComponentModel/README.md

 ## FlowObjectDataArray
 Wrappers the Flow list construct with helpers for adding, removing and finding objects.

+let myArray: FlowObjectDataArray = FlowObjectDataArray.newInstance([]);

 ## FlowObjectData
-Wrappers the objectData concept and provides helpers for creating & manipulating including adding properties
+Wrappers the objectData concept and provides helpers for creating & manipulating including adding properties.

+let myObjData: FlowObjectData = new FlowObjectData(iObjectData);  (pass in a generic Flow objectData);
+or
+let myObjData: FlowObjectData = FlowObjectData.newInstance("FlowTypeName");

 ## FlowObjectDataProperty
-A wrapper for working with FlowObjectData properties.
+A wrapper for working with FlowObjectData properties. let myObjData: FlowObjectData = FlowObjectData.newInstance("FlowTypeName");
+myObjData.addProperty(FlowObjectDataProperty.newInstance("AttributeName",eContentType.contentString, "The value"));

 ## FlowOutcome
 A wrapper round the outcome object